Sergei Korotkikh: The NSO and Format18

 Utilizing his combative expertise, Sergei Korotkikh routinely drilled members of the National Socialist Society on wartime fighting techniques whilst overseeing the group's financial operations on the side.
 A particularly distinct aspect of the NSO was that its members were paid a rather generous salary on account of opulent financial backing from convicted Russian fraudster Maxim Gritsai.
 This strategy, in turn, made the NSO far more attractive compared to its other far-right paramilitary counterparts.
 In 2006, notorious neo-Nazi icon Maxim Martsinkevich and a handful of his like-minded Nazi skinhead followers joined up with the National Socialist Society.
-Martsinkevich, better known by his nickname "Tesak", was a racist thug and content producer who was regarded to a sort-of "poster boy" for the National Socialist movement in Russia.
 Sergei Korotkikh and Maxim Martsinkevich would end up becoming close friends and would often collaborative on various extremist activities.
 The latter has repeatedly referred to Korotkikh as his "senior comrade" and mentor.
 On the side of the NSO, Sergei Korotkikh was also a moderator on Martsinkevich's Format18 (F18) web forum where racist media promoting white supremacist beliefs would be hosted.
-The F18 project in particular was especially controversial for hosting amateur videos of recorded hate crimes (beatings, assaults, humiliations, etc.) against individuals of non-Slavic origin, immigrants, homosexuals, leftists, Afro-Russians, transients, prostitutes and drug dealers.
-Format18 has even been credited with having a part in popularizing the trend of Russian ultranationalist gangs filming themselves attacking ethnic minorities.